-Capacity computing—the use of smaller and less expensive commercial-grade systems to run parallel problems with more modest computational requirements—allows the National Nuclear Security Administration’s (NNSA’s) more powerful supercomputers, or “capability” systems, to be dedicated to the larger, more complex calculations critical to stockpile stewardship.
-Reducing the total cost of ownership for robust and scalable HPC clusters is a significant challenge that impacts many programs at LLNL.
+Commodity technology systems (CTS)—smaller and less expensive commercial-grade systems to run parallel problems with more modest computational requirements—allow the National Nuclear Security Administration’s (NNSA’s) more powerful supercomputers, or advanced technology systems (ATS), to be dedicated to the larger, more complex calculations critical to stockpile stewardship.
+Reducing the total cost of ownership for robust and scalable HPC clusters is a significant benefit to LLNL and its programs.

-TOSS: The right operating system to run capacity computing hardware
+TOSS: The right operating system to run commodity computing hardware

-The Tri-Lab Operating System Stack (TOSS) was created to run on the TLCC systems from their inception.
+The Tri-Lab Operating System Stack (TOSS) was created to run on commodity systems.
 The goal of the TOSS project has been to increase efficiencies in the ASC Tri-Lab community with respect to both the utility and the cost of a common computing environment.
 The project delivers a fully functional cluster operating system, based on Red Hat Linux, capable of running MPI jobs at scale on hardware across the Tri-Lab complex.

 TOSS provides a complete product with full lifecycle support.
 Well-defined processes for release management, packaging, quality assurance testing, configuration management, and bug tracking are used to ensure a production-quality software environment can be deployed across the Tri-Labs in a consistent and manageable fashion.